SOMATOTYPE MADE EASY

 ** Lower Trunk (below the waistline to the bottom of the buttocks)

-Here is a list of things you might want to look for.
+Here is a list of things you might want to note as you look at the Twelve Charts Below.
 None of these things are obscure but are readily observed.

 - Notice the area above the waist versus the area below the waist.